persian-tools/dart-persian-tools/README.md

 - [ ] Validating ATM card number
 - [ ] Finding name of banks by ATM card number
 - [ ] Getting information from vehicle plate
+- [x] Fixing and decoding URLs with whitespace
 ## Usage

 now let's look at examples and how work with apis in package